 Many people ask us how we afford RV life and think this lifestyle is expensive.
-And then others feel that moving into an RV and living the travel life is cheaper than sticks and bricks and living.
+Others feel that moving into an RV and living the travel life is cheaper than sticks and bricks and living.
 So what does RV Living really cost?

-We’re going to share with you our experience and after you see our REAL world numbers maybe you can let us know in the comments below if you think this lifestyle is expensive or if it’s cheaper than “traditional” sticks and bricks living.
+We’re going to share with you our experience.
+After you see our REAL world numbers, you can determine if this lifestyle is expensive or cheaper than “traditional” sticks & bricks living.

-Now we do NOT live this lifestyle to save money on expenses.
+We do NOT live this lifestyle to save money on expenses.
 We live this lifestyle to have experiences, see new places and faces, and explore.
 And we prioritize our financial resources to focus on these goals.
-Because our goals experiences RV Living cost for us might be different than for someone who is stationary.
+Because our goals, experiences over things, RV Living costs might be different for us than for someone who is stationary.

-For example during the holidays or birthdays, we have a very small budget for gifts for our children and we forgo giving gifts to each other.
-Last year we did 4 days at Disney with our kids for their Christmas present.
-(FYI – Don’t every do 4 days at Disney IN A ROW.
-Just a word of wisdom from experience – spread it out a little)!
+For example, during holidays or birthdays, we have a small budget for gifts for our children.
+We forgo giving gifts to each other.
+Last year we experienced 4 days at Disney with our kids for their Christmas presents.
+Never visit Disney 4 days in a row, just a word of wisdom from experience!

 Experiences cost money.
-So as we share with your our 2021 numbers, we have a column on our budgeting and planning sheet we use to track these “excursion” type expenses.
+In sharing our 2022 costs, we have a column on our budgeting and planning sheet to track these different types of expenses.

 (Not) RV Living Cost

-It’s important to note some costs we are NOT going to include in the over all expense report.
-And that is because these are not really “RV Living” related expenses rather these are costs that you will have regardless of Full Time RV Living OR living in a sticks/bricks home.
+It’s important to note some costs we are NOT going to include in the overall expense report.
+These are not really “RV Living” related expenses.
+They are costs you will have regardless of Full Time RV Living or living in a sticks/bricks home.

 Some of these “life” expenses are: